Wisconsin Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, Veterans benefits, rental income, and stock dividends.
-(When just one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted towards eligibility).
+(When just one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted towards eligibility.
+Learn more here.)
 Wisconsin is a bit unusual in that in addition to the income limit for Elderly, Blind, or Disabled Medicaid, there is also an “Actual Shelter” allowance.
 “Actual Shelter includes the cost of one’s mortgage, property taxes, rent, and utilities.
 For married applicants, there is what is called a Minimum Monthly Maintenance Needs Allowance (MMMNA).
 This is the minimum amount of monthly income in which a non-applicant (community) spouse is entitled.
 As of January 2019, a non-applicant spouse may be transferred as much as $3,160.50 / month from his or her non-applicant spouse to bring the non-applicant’s monthly income up to this amount.
 This rule is in place to prevent impoverishment of the community spouse.

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, life insurance policies, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
-Exemptions include IRA’s and 401K’s in payout status, personal belongings, household items, such as furniture and appliances, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the equity value is under $858,000.
-For married couples, as of 2018, the community spouse (the non-applicant spouse) can keep as much as $123,600 of the couple’s joint assets, as shown in the chart above.
+However, for Medicaid eligibility purposes, there are many assets that are considered exempt (non-countable).
+Exemptions include IRA’s and 401K’s in payout status, personal belongings, household items, such as furniture and appliances, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the equity value is under $878,000.
+For married couples, as of 2019, the community spouse (the non-applicant spouse) can keep as much as $126,420 of the couple’s joint assets, as shown in the chart above.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).
 In Wisconsin, this is also referred to as a Community Spouse Asset Share (CSAS).

 Qualifying When Over the Limits